planetscale/docs/README.md

 - `netlify dev` to start a local server
 - Open `http://localhost:8888` to access the local server instance

+## How to add a new document

+- All pages in the documentation are markdown files with a frontmatter block on the top.
+The frontmatter block defines the title of the page.
+- When creating a new page, also create a corresponding entry in `meta.yml` file to define the category and position of the file in the table of contants.
+The title defined in the frontmatter is also used here to provide the text for the link in the table of contents.

+Note: Although it is preferable to have a single title used across the table of contents and the document, there will be times when a longer title needs to be truncated to provide a succinct link text for the navigation list.
+You can use the smaller title in the frontmatter to enable this behavior.

+Note: If you are adding a new document to any of the external repositories, you'd have to edit the `meta.yml` file in this repository as well.

 ## Notes

 - The main website hosted on webflow embeds the greenhouse job board which uses a custom stylesheet.
 A copy of it is available in this repository at src/styles/greenhouse.css